 The Steering Committee is the executive body of the IIPC, currently comprising 15 member organisations.
-This year five seats are up for election/re-election.
-In response to the call for nominations to serve on the IIPC Steering Committee for a three-year term commencing 1 June 2019, seven IIPC member organisations have put themselves forward:
+This year six seats are up for election/re-election.
+In response to the call for nominations to serve on the IIPC Steering Committee for a term commencing 1 June 2020, nine IIPC member organisations have put themselves forward:

-An election will be held from 3 March to 31 March.
+An election will be held from 22 January to 14 February.
 The IIPC designated representatives from all member organisations will receive an email with instructions on how to vote.
-Each member will be asked to cast five votes.
+Each member will be asked to cast six votes.
 The representatives should ensure that they read all the nomination statements before casting their votes.
-The results of the vote will be announced on the Netpreserve blog and Members mailing list on 1 April.
-The first Steering Committee meeting will be held before the General Assembly in Zagreb, on 4 June.
+The results of the vote will be announced on the Netpreserve blog and Members mailing list on 17 February.
+The first Steering Committee meeting will be held after the General Assembly in Montreal, on 14 May.

 If you have any questions, please contact the IIPC Programme and Communications Officer.

 The web archiving activity in Spain is under the scope of the Non-print Legal Deposit legislation in Spain.
 A collaborative network in Spain was built with the regional libraries to share with them the BNE infrastructure and help them afford their mandate of non-print legal deposit.

 On the other hand, many countries in the world don’t preserve their webs yet, and probably many of them won’t be able to do it in the short or medium term.
 Among the Spanish-speaking countries, only Chile and Spain participate in the IIPC.
 The BNE thinks that the web archiving community has to turn their eyes to Latin American countries to get them involved in this preservation project and provide them support and advice to preserve their online documentary heritage.
 The social changes and political events that recently arose in some of these countries urge us to focus on this need.

 The BNE is convinced that only with cooperation the heritage institutions will be able to afford the challenge of preserving the online information.
 This is also the basis the IIPC was created on.